Shengw3n/shengw3n.github.io/source/_posts/5-electric-savior.md

 I turned to John, who confessed to a kitchen appliance frenzy, using multiple power-hungry gadgets simultaneously.
 My suspicion was confirmed.
 With an unwavering determination to rescue my roommate from the clutches of fast food misery, I set out to track down our apartment's electrical lifeline.

 Lo and behold, right in front of my bed, there it was—the circuit breaker panel.
-The switch had been flipped, defying our kitchen's power flow with a resounding "Thock."
+The switch had been flipped, defying our kitchen's power flow.

+"Thock."

 The kitchen erupted with light, and my roommate was saved from his impending McDonald's catastrophe.
 His lemon ice creams were safe, and his food was spared from an untimely demise.